 KySportsStyle.com Magazine, which launched during the summer of 2014, is a unique Kentucky online magazine about sports, business and stuff, including many photos and blogs/articles about the Kentucky Wildcats in Lexington.
 We hope you'll enjoy it enough that you'll come back, and visit us again and again.
-We will make changes and improvements, including adding bloggers/writers and photographers, for you as we move along in the future.
 If you have any suggestions or comments, please let us know.
-If you see a factual mistake, please let us know, too!!
+If you see a factual mistake, please let us know, too!

 Vaught also served as a member of the Board of Directors of the Lexington-based Blanton Collier Sportsmanship Group, whose mission is to highlight ethics, education and excellence in athletics.
 He still helps BCSG as an advisor to the board.
-(The organization also selects the winner of the annual Blanton Collier Award to honor individuals for integrity both on and off the field.
-The 2016 award winner was Howard Schnellenberger.)
+(The organization also selects the winner of the annual Blanton Collier Award to honor individuals for integrity both on and off the field.)

 A couple of interesting tidbits about Vaught are his childhood friendship with baseball superstar Roberto Clemente of the Pittsburgh Pirates and his poor hearing (severely hard of hearing).
 He was mentioned very briefly -- one paragraph -- in a couple of old Clemente biographies which were published during the early 1970s.
 On this page, you will find an old photograph of him with his mother and Roberto in Atlanta.